|

 USB3 hubs are in fact two completely independend hubs, one for SuperSpeed and the other one for High, Full and Low-Speed devices.

-The SuperSpeed hub is wired to the five pins deep inside a USB3 port, the High-Speed hub is wired to the four pins in front of the port.
+The SuperSpeed hub is wired to the five pins in front of a USB3 port, the High-Speed hub is wired to the four pins deep inside of the port.

 The only thing in common is that both appear connected to ports which are mutual "companion ports".